 Stand With Us

-I stand with Woman’s Health Comes First and demand that the Illinois Department of Public Health exercise their authority to clean up the deplorable health and sanitary conditions within woman’s clinics.
+I stand with Women’s Health Comes First and demand that the Illinois General Assembly fix the flawed legislation that has allowed these clinics to go unchecked, leading to deplorable health and sanitary conditions within women’s clinics.

 All fields are required

 An investigation into the health and sanitary conditions of women’s abortion clinics revealed a severe pattern of disregard for basic medical and sanitation practices among licensed women’s clinics.
-Despite a pattern of serious health violations and medical malpractice lawsuits, the Illinois Department of Public Health fails to conduct regular health and sanitary inspections.
+Despite a pattern of serious health violations and medical malpractice lawsuits, the Illinois General Assembly does not require the Illinois Department of Public Health (IDPH) to conduct regular health and sanitary inspections.

 In 2014, 63% of licensed Illinois women’s clinics did not receive a health and sanitary inspection in between two and three-and-a-half years.
 It was discovered that the lack of regular health and sanitary inspections on these clinics by the IDPH left women open to the prospect of unsterile surgical tools, dirty operating rooms, incomplete medical attention, infections, and even death.

 Since the release of the Women’s Health at Risk report citing this dangerous neglect, the Illinois Department of Public Health has performed health and sanitary inspections on certain, licensed women’s clinics.
 However, many Illinois clinics still remain unlicensed, have not been inspected at all, or have gone years without a health inspection by the IDPH.
 Discrepancies in Illinois law have allowed these clinics to go uninspected, leading to gross and abysmal oversight which could jeopardize women’s health.